 Starting a TRIP can provide flexibility for individuals wanting to gradually move into retirement by reducing working hours (see case study 2, later in article).

-The major selling point however for many individuals considering the decision to start a TRIP, is that while you’re still working, you can access the tax advantages associated with superannuation pensions (income streams) while redirecting extra contributions to your super account (see case study 3, later in the article).
+The major selling point however for many individuals considering the decision to start a TRIP, was that, until 30 June 2017, while you’re still working, you could access the tax advantages associated with superannuation pensions (income streams) while redirecting extra contributions to your super account (see case study 3, later in the article).
 Note that since 1 July 2017, the government has removed the tax exemption on pension asset earnings for TRIPs.

 Tax advantages associated with superannuation pensions include:

 - For under-60s: Until 30 June 2017, TRIPs enjoyed tax-exempt investment earnings on assets financing the super pension, like other super pensions.
-Running a TRIP, you still however receive a 15% pension rebate (offset) on pension payments for under-60s (and this offset continues beyond 30 June 2017).
-If you’re between the ages of 55 and 60 when you receive super benefits from your TRIP (or from an account-based pension), you receive a 15% pension offset on the taxable component of the pension payments.
+Running a TRIP, you still however receive a 15% pension rebate (offset) for income tax on pension benefit payments for under-60s (and this offset continues beyond 30 June 2017).
+If you’re between your preservation age and age 60 when you receive super pension payments from your TRIP (or from an account-based pension), you receive a 15% pension offset on the taxable component of the pension payments.
 The tax-free component of any pension payment is always tax-free, regardless of age.
 For more information, see SuperGuide article Retiring before the age of 60: the tax deal.

-By taking advantage of the tax concessions associated with TRIPs, individuals are potentially able to boost their super accounts by redirecting the tax savings to their super account (see case study 3 later in the article).
-For example, one of the more popular TRIP strategies is to salary sacrifice into your super fund up to your concessional (before-tax) contributions cap (after also allowing for your employer’s Superannuation Guarantee payments), and replace the salary income with tax-free pension payments (if over 60), or concessionally taxed pension payments (if under 60).
+Until 30 June 2017, by taking advantage of the tax concessions associated with TRIPs, individuals were potentially able to boost their super accounts by redirecting the tax savings to their super account (see case study 3 later in the article).
+For example, one of the more popular TRIP strategies was to salary sacrifice into your super fund up to your concessional (before-tax) contributions cap (after also allowing for your employer’s Superannuation Guarantee payments), and replace the salary income with tax-free pension payments (if over 60), or concessionally taxed pension payments (if under 60).

 Note: SuperGuide regularly updates the case studies below, to reflect changes to the concessional contributions caps, and changes to the tax rates.
 The case studies are mere examples, and you will need to verify the effect of a TRIP on your personal circumstances with your accountant, your super fund or your financial adviser.